Package org.webpki.cbor

 Although APIs may be quite different compared to the API of this package, the deterministic encoding scheme described here is intended as a standard, not limited to specific platforms.

-To facilitate mainstream adoption, the encoding scheme is aligned with current best practices for encoding CBOR primitives and should with moderate efforts work with most existing CBOR encoders and decoders.
+To facilitate mainstream adoption, the encoding scheme is aligned with current best practices for encoding CBOR object and should with moderate efforts work with most existing CBOR encoders and decoders.
 In fact, having a single way of encoding CBOR data should simplify both implementations and associated testing.
 The encoding scheme has been verified to also be usable in highly constrained systems, albeit requiring detailed knowledge of how a specific tool addresses encoding of CBOR objects.
-Note that a compliant implementation does not have to support all CBOR primitives, it is sufficient that the ones that actually are used by the associated applications, conform to this specification.
+Note that a compliant implementation does not have to support all CBOR objects, it is sufficient that the ones that actually are used by the associated applications, conform to this specification.

 The encoding scheme adheres to section 4.2 of RFC 8949, but adds a few constraints (denoted by RFC+), where the RFC offers choices.
 The encoding rules are as follows: